-Of course, not all assembly work and manufacturing roles will become automated, people will be required to ensure equipment is functioning properly and to maintain the machines.
+Of course, not all assembly work and manufacturing roles will become automated; people will be required to ensure equipment is functioning properly and to maintain the machines.
 Custom equipment will always be a requirement in the assembly and manufacturing industries as well, and so building material handling equipment for these operations will require a much more personal touch.
-Custom equipment cannot be built through automation, by definition they are not a standard offering.
-Therefore, people power; electricians, welders, millwrights, installers, service and maintenance staff will always be necessary and prized in a business such as Handling Specialty.
-Building big things to help our customers build big things is more than a slogan, it’s a fact; and as aerospace, energy, rail, entertainment, automotive, steel and process industry specifications change and revolutionize their industries, material handling equipment customized for their specific application needs, must also transform to conform to new assembly requirements.
+Custom equipment cannot be built through automation; by definition, they are not a standard offering.
+Therefore, people power; electricians, welders, millwrights, installers, and service and maintenance staff will always be necessary and prized in a business such as Handling Specialty.
+Building big things to help our customers build big things is more than a slogan; it’s a fact, and as aerospace, energy, rail, entertainment, automotive, steel and process industry specifications change and revolutionize their industries, material handling equipment customized for their specific application needs, must also transform to conform to new assembly requirements.

 Custom material handling supporting all of these industries was deemed an essential service in Canada at the beginning of the coronavirus pandemic and continues to service and build equipment to keep industries going, even through these unprecedented times.
 That alone should tell you how important and necessary companies like Handling Specialty are and how they will continue to be so far into the future.

-So, when talk of automating a factory is brought up, think of the people who are building the equipment to create the product.
-People will always have a place at Handling Specialty.
+So, when the talk of automating a factory is brought up, think of the people who are building the equipment to create the product.
+People will always have a place in Handling Specialty.

 If you’re looking to create equipment for a specific application requirement, contact us today.